brunalopesd/exercism-exercises/README.md

 # Description

-A lot of exercises from https://exercism.io ruby track, just for practice.
+Some exercises from https://exercism.io ruby track, just for practice.